Oregon teen mayor: People can serve no matter their age

 PORTLAND, Ore.
-(AP) — The teenage mayor-elect of a small Oregon city says he will be a steward for the budget and a proponent for growth.
+(AP) — The teenager elected mayor of his small Oregon city plans to be a steward for the budget and a proponent for growth.

-The Oregonian reports voters in Yoncalla last week elected 18-year-old Ben Simons to be mayor.
+Voters in Yoncalla last week elected Ben Simons, 18, to be mayor of the city about 44 miles (71 kilometers) south of Eugene, the Oregonian reported .

-The 2018 high school graduate and current student at Umpqua (UMP-kwah) Community College beat out two other contenders with 41 percent of the vote.
+Simons beat out two other candidates with 41 percent of the vote and will take office Jan.
+1. He is optimistic that he can make a difference when it comes to growth.

-Yoncalla is a city of just more than 1,000 people about 44 miles (71 kilometers) south of Eugene.
+“So far, that hasn’t been happening as good as I believe it should be,” he said.
+“In two years, I think I can get this town headed down the right path.”

 Most Read Nation & World Stories